-In the wake of Hurricane Matthew, thousands of family historians may be facing the task of salvaging precious family photos, papers, and heirlooms.
+In the wake of Hurricanes Harvey and Irma, thousands of family historians will be facing the task of salvaging precious family photos, papers, and heirlooms.
 Salvage efforts should begin within 48 hours, according to the National Center for Preservation Technology and Training.

 5 First Steps for Water Damaged Family Photos